hellstorm-software/Kult-Rising/readme.md

     - added expanding/contracting logic
 - fixed an issue causing the players jump to stop short
 - added value to all items (20 VEK = $1 = 80 RUB)
+- fixed an issue causing players pockets to give a "occupied" error even when empty

 ----------------------------------------------------------